confluentinc/confluent-kubernetes-examples/blueprints/cp-nonrbac-saslplain-lb/README.md

 ### Install Blueprint Certificate Authority (CA)

 The Control Plane uses CA keypair to generate certificates for all the Confluent Platform component.
-Run the following commands:

 1. Create a secret `ca-key-pair-sce-4` using the CA keypair generated when deploying [the Control Plane](../quickstart-deploy/single-site-deployment.rst#deploy-control-plane):

    ```bash